microsoft/presidio/docs/anonymizer/index.md

 The Presidio anonymizer is a Python based module for anonymizing detected PII text entities with desired values.

-Persidio anonymizer comes with a predefined anonymizers but can easily be extended.
+Persidio anonymizer comes with predefined anonymizers but can easily be extended.

 ## Installation